SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/working-with-fields.md

 To remove a field:

-* Hold the pointer over a field and click the red x.
+* Hold the pointer over a field and click the red circled x.

 To restore the field, simply [re-add the field](#add-field).